The Best Things To Do in Moab, Utah

 Drive the 11 miles through the gorgeous landscape.
 Do Not Stop to take photos, just get to the parking lot at Delicate Arch.
 Signs will direct you.

-The trail to the arch is 1.5 miles (3 miles round trip), on an incline with a gain of 430 feet.
 It’s billed as a moderate hike, but if you are an avid hiker and in fairly good shape, you’ll find it fairly easy.

 Plan on a three hour visit, that way you can sit and relax at the arch, drink water, have a breakfast bar, have your photos taken by all your fellow hikers, and take your time climbing down and taking lots of pictures.